lgwillmore/warden/docs/src/orchid/resources/homepage.md

 - **The subject**: The entity performing the request/action, typically a user.
 - **The action**: The action being performed eg. A Forced update.
-- **The resource**: The entity the action is related to our being performed on.
+- **The resource**: The entity the action is related to or being performed on.
 - **The environment**: Any environmental attributes eg. Time, IP address, location.

 With policies defined using rules with access to this information we can then enforce our Policies in any part of a